Camp LCTI is for students in grades 5-8 who want to have fun and get smarter over the summer.

 Registration for Camp LCTI is not complete until we receive payment.
 Camp fees may be paid online at the time of registration with Visa, Mastercard or Discover, by check or money order and with cash.
 Camp LCTI does not offer refunds.

 Checks and money orders should be made payable to “Camp LCTI” with campers’ names listed in the memo field.
 There is a $15 fee for returned checks.

 Checks, money orders and cash may be dropped off at LCTI’s Main Office between 8:30 a.m. and 3 p.m.
 Monday through Friday, excluding holidays, or by appointment.
 Call 610-799-1351 for an appointment.
 Checks and money orders also may be mailed to Kim Miley, Lehigh Career & Technical Institute, 4500 Education Park Drive, Schnecksville, PA 18078.
 Do not mail cash.

 During the registration process, campers choose four camp classes per session and two alternate classes.
 Campers are assigned to classes on a first-come, first-served basis, so early registrants are more likely to get their top choices.
 Some classes, like this year’s Wooden Wonders, are only available for one session.

 Every effort is made to assign campers to their top choices, however, there are no guarantees.
 Camp LCTI reserves the right to close classes that reach maximum capacity or cancel classes due to low enrollment.
 Remember, registration is not complete until we receive payment.

-Camper’s class schedules will arrive via email by June 14.
-Hard copies of campers’ class schedules will be provided at open house.
+Camper’s class schedules will arrive via email before camp begins.
+Hard copies of campers’ class schedules will be provided on the first day of camp.

 Located at 4500 Education Park Drive in Schnecksville, Lehigh Career & Technical Institute’s campus is directly off Route 309 and next door to Lehigh Carbon Community College.